aptivator/var-trap/README.md

 let trap = createTrapObject({a: 'array', c: 'callbacks'});
 ```

-A trap object can be created as is with traps being added later.
-This
+A trap object can be created as is for the purpose of traps being added later.
-use case is unlikely.

 *trap-objects.js*
 ```javascript